 If you're seeing the

-0 value after trying to intercept a request it means that you might have a mismatch on your configuration, double check the request URL and the selected HTTP method to ensure everything is ok.
+0 value after trying to intercept a request it means that you might have a mismatch on your rule.
+Double check the request URL and the selected HTTP method to ensure everything is ok.

-Certain actions to manipulate configs such as delete or duplicate a config can be reached through this icon.
+Certain actions to manipulate rules such as delete or duplicate a rule can be accessed through this icon.
 The actions are: